 DO: The couple should consider why they need to file, and what their goals are in filing bankruptcy.
 If the couple has mostly credit card debt and medical bills, which is called unsecured debt, and the couple’s assets and income do not, when combined, exceed the Chapter 7 limits, Chapter 7 might be best.

-For your reader’s information, Chapter 7 bankruptcy is a four- to six-month process by which a debtor discloses all income, assets, expenses, and debts in his or her petition and schedules.
+For your reader’s information, Chapter 7 bankruptcy is a four- to the six-month process by which a debtor discloses all income, assets, expenses, and debts in his or her petition and schedules.
 If all goes well the debtor receives a discharge of his or her unsecured debt, meaning, he or she is no longer personally liable for that debt.

 A Chapter 7 debtor can also surrender a car or home that he or she can no longer afford, and be discharged of that debt entirely.

 Here’s where the timing of the filing is important.
 Let’s say that jointly, the couple’s income and assets make them ineligible to file under Chapter 7.
 If they wanted to file a joint bankruptcy petition, they would have to file under Chapter 13 which requires a 3-5 year partial repayment plan followed by a discharge.
 However, following divorce, the couple’s income and assets individually may allow them to file under Chapter 7 instead.
 Here’s where you consult with your bankruptcy attorney as to which timing would be best for you.

 KW: That is exactly what I counsel my clients to do because bankruptcy strategy is so fact-specific.
 One thing my clients have been able to do through bankruptcy is to cure mortgage arrears when one party wants to keep the marital home.
 A Chapter 13 filing allows that person to repay the arrears over time.